vjuanillas/PangenomeProject/Minigraph/README.md

 INPUT: matrix from script 02
 OUTPUT:
-1. 03_Ref_Category_CountLen.tsv - summarizes the number of segments and their corresponding length per category (core, dispensable, and private)
+1.03_Ref_Category_CountLen.tsv - summarizes the number of segments and their corresponding length per category (core, dispensable, and private)
-2. 03_Ref_Category_Core.tsv, 03_Ref_Category_Dispensable.tsv, and 03_Ref_Category_Private.tsv - tsv files containing segment information including ranks and segment offsets for each category.
+2.03_Ref_Category_Core.tsv, 03_Ref_Category_Dispensable.tsv, and 03_Ref_Category_Private.tsv - tsv files containing segment information including ranks and segment offsets for each category.
-3. segment_list - a list outputted after running intersection function which can be used as a direct input to create the intersection plot
+3.segment_list - a list outputted after running intersection function which can be used as a direct input to create the intersection plot
-4. plt - a plot object after running reference_sharing function which can be run in R to visualize the different cumulative lengths of segments per combination of accession in the pangenome based on the presence-absence matrix.
+4.plt - a plot object after running reference_sharing function which can be run in R to visualize the different cumulative lengths of segments per combination of accession in the pangenome based on the presence-absence matrix.
 Example command: this script is to be sourced in R and its function to be used separately

 4. 03.2_NonRef_Analysis.R